Date of Last Revision: 3/29/2023

 - Fraud: For licensees who are subject to the A&A,Government or Preparation Engagement CE requirement, an additional four (4) hours of fraud CE, related to the detection and/or reporting of fraud in financial statements, is required.
 The fraud CE is part of the 80 hours of CE required for license renewal, but not part of the 24-hour A&A or government CE requirement.

-- Technical: A minimum of 50% (at least 40 hours) must be in technical subject areas such as accounting, auditing, taxation, consulting, financial planning, Board-approved professional conduct and ethics course, computer and information technology (except for word processing) and specialized industry or government practices related to public accounting skills.
+- Technical: A minimum of 50% (at least 40 hours) must be in technical subject areas such as accounting, auditing, fraud, taxation, consulting, financial planning, business law, economics, management services, statistics, Board-approved professional conduct and ethics course, computer and information technology (except for word processing) and specialized industry or government practices related to public accounting skills.

 - Ethics: Courses must be at least one hour in length or, if part of a course covering multiple subjects, have an Ethics component that is at least one hour in length.

 - Instruction: The maximum credit for instructors is 50%.
 Credit for repeat presentations is only allowed if the program material has substantially changed.